Podcast: Play in new window | Download

 You want to be different from the next financial advisor.
 Most retail investors can’t tell the difference from one financial advisor to the next.
 For example, banks use blue colors, conservative fonts, etc., and tend to have the same visual elements.

-Here are some tips for how to set up your personal financial advisor brand once execute the three steps mentioned in the section above.
+Here are some tips for how to set up your personal wealth management brand once execute the three steps mentioned in the section above.

 - Design your logo and pick your logo and fonts.
 Remember that nothing works by itself.
 They all have to collaborate together.
 And of course, all have to be based upon the same concepts.